 Vibram 5 fingers running shoe settlement; was the problem the product, the clams, the lawyers, or a combination of all of the above?

-This past week, Vibram, the company who gave us the 5 fingers running shoe settled their lawsuit.
+This past week, Vibram, the company that gave us the 5 fingers running shoe settled their lawsuit.
 They made a lot of money selling us on the idea of a minimalist running experience and why it is superior to running in a regular running shoe.

 One size does not fit all, and for some, the Vibram concept worked well, as many of those runners believed they had fewer injuries, stronger legs, and a great experience after running in what was essentially a foot glove with a protective bottom.
 True barefoot runners (yes, they run barefoot) believe we should all run barefoot and this is the way we were supposed to walk and run.
 The idea came from a book “Born To Run” which helped begin the barefoot or minimalist craze.
 You can read more details about the lawsuit and the settlement here.

 What many found out is that this concept either did not work for them or created other problems for them or in some cases, worked well.

 Vibram’s claims were perhaps overreaching marketing fluff, but for some, they did quite nicely in these shoes.
 A few years ago, they were seen all over many high schools and colleges since they looked cool.
 Over time, the other makers of running shoes came out with their own concept of minimalist which offered different heel heights, different levels of shoe stiffness or ground feel but in a more standard and lighter shoe.

 I did a three-part study on these shoes since I wore them and a pair of minimalist dress shoes to see the effect.
 You can see the report here